Adarshakarki/passmanager/README.md

 # passmanager
-small project of password manager
+small project of notes and password manager

+U+26A0 could be updated anytime. use with caution.